GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/decouple-systems.md

 menuTitle = "Decouple Systems"
 +++

-This chapter considers methodologies on how to create and manage decoupled systems in Godot, taking advantage of the game engine tools for building **reusable** and **independent** building blocks for our projects.
+This chapter looks at how to create and manage decoupled systems in Godot and take advantage of the game engine tools for building **reusable** and **independent** building blocks for our projects.

 Decoupled systems: